MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 ## Estimating costs

-During the trial period, you want to stay under the credit allocation.
+During the trial period, you want to stay under the $200 credit allocation.
 Most services are pay-as-you-go, so you won't be charged while they're not in use, but an Azure AI Search service is provisioned on dedicated clusters and it can only be used by you.
 It's billable during its lifetime.
-If you provision a basic tier search service, expect Azure AI Search to consume about one third of your available credits during the trial period.
+If you provision a basic tier search service, expect Azure AI Search to consume about one third (or $70) of your available credits during the trial period.

 During the trial period, the Azure portal provides a notification on the top right that tells you how many credits are used up and what remains.

 You can also monitor billing by searching for *subscriptions* in the Azure portal to view subscription information at any time.
 The Overview page gives you spending rates, forecasts, and cost management.

-## Tips for rapid growth and maximum learning
+## Tips for getting the most value from your subscription

 Try the portal quickstarts for Azure AI Search.
 It's the fastest approach creating searchable content, and you don't need coding skills to complete the tasks.